Kevinpgalligan/KevingalWebsite/pages/blog/darts.md

     > (estimate-pi 10000000)
     3.1426332

 Except, after simulating 10 *million* throws, her approximation was still only accurate to 2 decimal places!
 Her computer's fan was getting noisy, and she didn't want to push it over the edge.
 Instead, she sat back and wondered how many darts she would have to throw in order to achieve an accuracy of, say, 4 decimal places.
-Luckily, there was a high probability that she would be able to figure this out, since her course included a module on probability.
+Luckily, her course included a module on probability, so she would probably be able to figure it out.

 She knew that she could model the number of darts to hit the dartboard as a [*binomial random variable*](https://en.wikipedia.org/wiki/Binomial_distribution), $`X`$ -- a random variable being a variable that takes on each of its possible values with a certain probability.
 In this case, if she threw $`n`$ darts, then $`X`$ could take on any value from $`0`$ to $`n`$.
 Her estimate $`Y`$ could be modelled as another random variable, $`Y=4X/n`$.
 The error in her estimate could be modelled as $`E=\vert Y-\pi\vert`$.